GeoAct Pulse

 Volcano updates and earthquake events can be displayed together in the same Pulse log or filtered separately.

-What the current volcano feed means
+What volcano coverage means inside Pulse

 • Use volcano filters when you want to focus only on volcano-related updates.